intrajp/OCI-infra/README.md

 If you do, please re-create 'load_balancer' after you have re-created 'compute'.

+Then re-do the process of certbot e.g., 'sudo certbot --nginx -d letsgopc.net -d www.letsgopc.net' selecting option 2 (renew and replace the certificate).

 Just database is in the public subnet, you can set your host machine's public IP so that you can play with.

 In that case, your host machine needs sqlplus installed.